adventuregamestudio/ags/OSX/README.md

 **NOTE:** Prefer the CMake generated project.

-The Xcode project depends on the prebuilt SDL2 Framework.
+The Xcode project depends on the prebuilt SDL2 Framework and library sources.

-- Download the [SDL2 Framework](https://github.com/libsdl-org/SDL/releases/download/release-2.24.1/SDL2-2.24.1.dmg) from the SDL2 releases, and place it in `ags/OSX/Xcode/AGSKit` directory
+- Download the [SDL2 Framework](https://github.com/libsdl-org/SDL/releases/download/release-2.24.1/SDL2-2.24.1.dmg) from the SDL2 releases, and extract and place it in `ags/libsrc` directory

 The project also requires sources of library dependencies, either using the `libsrc/download.sh` script or manually downloading them and extracting them as below.

 - Download [SDL_sound](https://github.com/icculus/SDL_sound/archive/8d96d4cc0e1df35835a222ee51a7c32f273ec63e.zip) source code and place it in `ags/libsrc/SDL_sound`
 - Download xiph [theora](https://github.com/xiph/theora/archive/7180717276af1ebc7da15c83162d6c5d6203aabf.tar.gz) source code, and place it in `ags/libsrc/theora`
-- Download xiph [ogg](https://github.com/xiph/ogg/archive/refs/tags/v1.3.5.tar.gz		) source code, and place in `ags/libsrc/ogg`
+- Download xiph [ogg](https://github.com/xiph/ogg/archive/refs/tags/v1.3.5.tar.gz) source code, and place in `ags/libsrc/ogg`
 - Download xiph [vorbis](https://github.com/xiph/vorbis/archive/84c023699cdf023a32fa4ded32019f194afcdad0.tar.gz) source code, and place in `ags/libsrc/vorbis`

 After this, load the `OSX/xcode/ags.xcworkspace` file in Xcode, it will enable building AGSKit, which is a self-contained framework like build of AGS Engine, and the `ags` app target, which you can customize with your own game, using the `Resources/` directory, in the same way the CMake build works.